microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 </plugin>
 ```

-Detailed explanation of the `<resource>` element is listed in the following table.
+The detailed explanation of the `<resource>` element is listed in the following table.

 Property | Description
 ---|---